ToniaTung/toniatung.github.io/_portfolio/insect_detection.md

 ## Introduction

-Parasitoid wasps play a crucial role in sustainable agriculture by naturally controlling pest populations.
-In mass-rearing and quality control processes, **accurate counting and gender identification** are essential, as only female wasps possess parasitism capability.
+Parasitoid wasps are widely used in sustainable agriculture for biological pest control.

-However, parasitoid wasps are extremely small (≈1 mm), and gender differentiation relies on subtle morphological traits, making manual microscopic inspection labor-intensive and impractical at scale.
+In mass-rearing and quality control processes, accurate counting and gender identification are critical, as only female wasps possess parasitism capability.

-To address this challenge, this project proposes a **fully automated two-stage deep learning framework** for counting and sex identification of *Trissolcus* sp. parasitoid wasps.
-By combining **object detection** and **fine-grained gender classification**, the system significantly reduces manual effort while achieving high accuracy under dense and overlapping conditions.
+Due to their extremely small size of approximately one millimeter and subtle morphological differences, manual microscopic inspection is labor-intensive and difficult to scale.
+This project develops a semi-automated two-stage deep learning pipeline for counting and sex identification of *Trissolcus* sp. parasitoid wasps, combining object detection and fine-grained classification to achieve high accuracy under dense and overlapping conditions.

 ---